cac-t-u-s/cac-t-u-s.github.io/pages/eval-once.md

 ### Multiple outputs

 The **eval-once** mode makes particular sense for any box with multiple outputs, when several of these outputs are evaluated.
-Below are typical examples where the eval-once mode _should_ generally be on (if not set by default in the preferences) in order to avoid multiple, unecessary computations and sometimes, inconsistent results:
+Below are typical examples where the eval-once mode _should_ generally be on (if not set by default in the preferences) in order to avoid multiple, unnecessary computations and sometimes, inconsistent results:

 1) <img src="eval-once_img/ev-once-multipleout.png">
 2) <img src="eval-once_img/ev-once-object.png">